 Legal online gambling with

 The site that knows a thing or two about legal gambling in the US.
-Find updated online gambling news about your state.
+Find updated online gambling news about your state and how to wager safely online where you reside.

 Gambling is the process of predicting the probability of something happening - usually a game - which is purely down to chance.